k4amos/Autocat/README.md

 |  | Hob0Rules  |
 |  | OneRuleToRuleThemAll |

-The rules come from this [repository](https://github.com/clem9669/wordlists) which was forked to prevent a change to the wordlists' structure from breaking the tool.
+The wordlists come from this [repository](https://github.com/clem9669/wordlists) which was forked to prevent a change to the wordlists' structure from breaking the tool.

 ### Other🌎 hash cracking